seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **DUKE VINCENTIO**
 *\[To ESCALUS]*
 What you have spoke I pardon: sit you down:
-We’ll borrow place of him.
+We'll borrow place of him.

 *\[To ANGELO]*
 Sir, by your leave.